 Pumpkin Poppers are one of my kids favorite fall treats!
 As soon as school starts they start begging for me to make a batch.
 When I think of fall food, pumpkin is DEFINITELY at the top of my list.
 These bite sized treats are packed with all the flavors of fall.
 Pumpkin Spice Bread is also one of my family’s favorites.
 In fact we’re about to finish off our second loaf today.

-These are made in a mini muffin pan, but you could definitely use a regular size muffin tin, just add to your cooking time.
+These are made in mini muffin tins, but you could definitely use a regular size muffin tin, just add to your cooking time.
 I usually will double the batch and use my giant mini muffin pan with 48 mini muffin holes.

 If you love pumpkin, cinnamon and cloves then you need to make these bite sized treats stat!
 Once you taste them you’ll understand why I make a double batch – they don’t last long!